-In the Gulf of Finland, the highest biomass of the whole Baltic Sea occurred with single peak values from 2000 to 7470 $\mu$ g/L in the late 1990s and in the beginning of the 2000s, in 2009 and again since 2013.
+In the Gulf of Finland, the highest biomass of the whole Baltic Sea occurred with single peak values from 2000 to 7470 μ g/L in the late 1990s and in the beginning of the 2000s, in 2009 and again since 2013.
 The blooms have been mainly dominated by Aphanizomenon with the exception of the year 1999, when Nodularia contributed more to the total cyanobacterial biomass.
+Seasonal Mann-Kendall tests of temporal trends for the Gulf of Finland data collected for this BSEFS show that there is no significant change in the biomass of diazotrophic cyanobacteria in the period 1993-2019.
+Only a small downward trend was observed for the genus Nodularia, which anyway represents only 14% of the mean biomass of cyanobacteria in this basin.